julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 # The basic reproduction number $\mathcal{R}_0$

 Indicator often used in epidemiology.
 Verbally

-``
-average number of new cases generated when an infectious individul is introduced in a completely susceptible population ``
+> average number of new cases generated when an infectious individual is introduced in a completely susceptible population

 - If $\mathcal{R}_0<1$, then each infectious individual infects on average less than 1 person and the epidemic is quite likely to go extinct
 - If $\mathcal{R}_0>1$, then each infectious individual infects on average more than 1 person and an epidemic is quite likely to occur